-But beyond just sparkle (And that it most certainly did!) the jewellery also revealed the hierarchy of its characters.
-Naturally, the brazen queen bore the most extravagant jewels—big chokers, layers of jeweled necklaces and gem-encrusted tiaras; the aristocratic Bridgerton women donned elegant diamond and pearl jewels; and the brassy, social-climbing Featherington family wore flashy, colourful baubles.
+But beyond just sparkle (And that it most certainly did!) the jewelry also revealed the hierarchy of its characters.
+Naturally, the brazen queen bore the most extravagant jewels—big chokers, layers of jeweled necklaces and gem-encrusted tiaras; the aristocratic Bridgerton women donned elegant diamond and pearl jewels; and the brassy, social-climbing Featherington family wore flashy, colorful baubles.

 Unsurprisingly, the jewels on set were mainly costume pieces, as it would have cost many millions of dollars to outfit the cast in real period diamonds and gems.

 Outfitting the cast of Bridgerton required an army of people to research and, in most cases, recreate period clothing and accessories.
 In the case of jewelry, Mirojnick didn’t stay true to the Georgian jewelry of the era but opted to reimagine pieces that spanned different periods.
 “Most of the jewelry we used looked like it came from the 18th century, but truthfully, it didn’t matter if it came from the 16th or 19th or 18th centuries, as long has it had the right feel and look,” she said.

 “We scoured the world for jewelry, and we had an amazing artist and jeweler who was able to recreate a lot of the jewelry that we used on the principal characters,” Mirojnick said.